ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 reliability and stream independence for performance.

-One existing option available to the Web developers are WebRTC data channels [I-D.ietf-rtcweb-data-channel], which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
+One existing option available to the Web developers are WebRTC data channels
+{{?I-D.ietf-rtcweb-data-channel}}, which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
 In general, it is possible to use it for the use cases addressed by this specification; however, in practice, its adoption in a non-browser-to-browser by the web developers has been quite low